Hittcliff232/shadps4-gui/README.md

 3. Click **Add game folder...** and choose a folder that contains PS4 game(s) (with `eboot.bin` and `sce_sys`).
 4. Select a game in the list, adjust **General / Graphics / Audio / Input** as needed.
 5. Click **Launch** or **Create desktop shortcut**.

-## Note

-- **NSP** is a Nintendo Switch format.
-For PS4 you use game folders (with eboot.bin) or PKG.
-The launcher’s “Add game folder” is the way to add/import such games.